History of Tyre, Lebanon: Crusader period (1124–1291)

 Under its new rulers, Tyre and its countryside were divided into three parts in accordance with the Pactum Warmundi: two-thirds to the royal domain of Baldwin and one third as autonomous trading colonies for the Italian merchant cities: mainly to the Doge of Venice, who had a particular interest in supplying silica sands to the glassmakers of Venice and in the sugar-cane plantations on the mainland.
 In addition, there were a Genoese quarter, and a Pisan neighbourhood.

 In 1127, Tyre was reportedly shaken by a heavy earthquake that caused many casualties.
 It was followed by the 1157 Hama earthquake and the 1170 Syria earthquake.
 Although the loss of lives were reportedly small, some towers were damaged in the latter.

 Nevertheless, Tyre became one of the most important cities of the Kingdom of Jerusalem, as it opened the Silk Road to the Western kingdoms.
 There was much commercial activity, especially glassware by the Jewish community, Sendal silk cloth, purple dye, and sugar factories.
 The new rulers also continued to mint "Tyre Dinars" that imitated the Fatimid coins.

 The city was the see of a Roman Catholic archbishopric, whose archbishop was a suffragan of the Latin Patriarch of Jerusalem; its archbishops often acceded to the Patriarchate.
 The most notable of the Latin archbishops was the historian William of Tyre, who held the office from 1175 to 1184 and was also chancellor of the kingdom.

-While the Venetians quickly constructed the church of San Marco in their quarter and the Pisans built a church of San Pietro, the Saint Mark Cathedral was erected upon the ruins of the Fatimid Grand Mosque – which in turn had probably been constructed upon or near the ruins of several iterations of Christian churches and on the lowest level the ancient Temple of Melqart.
+The Saint Mark Cathedral was erected upon the ruins of the Fatimid Grand Mosque – which in turn had probably been constructed upon or near the ruins of several iterations of Christian churches and on the lowest level the ancient Temple of Melqart.
 By 1129, William I of Tyre had also his own cathedral in Tyre dedicated to the Holy Cross, built on the site of a Byzantine church.

 Despite this Christian domination, there was peaceful coexistence of religion: the Jewish community was estimated to number some 500 members, many of whom were arabised.
 Muslims continued to follow Islam, most prominently Um Ali Taqiyya, "one of the first Tyrian women who excelled in poetry and literature".
 There were reportedly even still followers of the ancient religion of Melqart.
 Many locals, especially in the surrounding villages, still held Phoenician theophoric names.
 Contemporary estimates put the number of residents at around 25,000.

 After the loss of Jerusalem to Saladin in 1187, many crusaders escaped to Tyre with its strong fortifications: "The refugee barons of Palestine were now crowded in the city."
 Saladin put on the Siege of Tyre twice but gave up on New Year's Day 1188.
 Thanks to Frankish military and naval reinforcements, Conrad of Montferrat was able to organise an effective defense.